The Peter Lik Phenomenon

 After such an experience, many people return home and begin to search online wondering if there are other photographers that offer large format fine art nature prints with a similar 'look' that they refer to as the 'Peter Lik style'.

-And the answer is yes, there are countless other artists, including myself, that offer their work printed in this beautiful medium.
+And the answer is yes, there are many other artists, including myself, that offer their work printed in this beautiful medium.

 What Are Acrylic Face Mount Prints?

-We have established that Peter's prints for sale in his galleries are manufactured with a common printing method called acrylic face mounting.
+We have established that Peter's prints are made with a common printing method called acrylic face mounting.
 So, what exactly is an acrylic print?
-Let's break it down.

 Lastly, a stiff and smooth backing material is applied to the back of the print with adhesive to protect it and provide rigidity.